swadloon-org/swadloon/packages/core-design-system-docs/docs/brand/en.logos.md

 ### Standard

-The standard version of the logo is
+The standard version of the logo is to be used in all areas where the brand is the main focus of the content such as on the company's main website.

 <Logos.STANDARD/>